 3. Interpret differences in shape, center, and spread in the context of the data sets, accounting for possible effects of extreme data points (outliers).

-Outlier An observation point that is distant from other observations.
+An outlier is an observation point that is distant from other observations.
 An outlier can significantly influence the measures of central tendency and/or spread in a data set.